jupyterlab/frontends-team-compass/docs/team/becoming-member.md

 For someone to become a JupyterLab Council member, they should already be a consistent, positive, productive member of the community.
 Newcomers are encouraged to become members after they've shown a sustained interest in engaging with the community.
-Moreover, team members should be interested in **continuing their engagement** over a long-ish period of time (at least one year), generally putting in more time and effort than non-members.
+Moreover, council members should be interested in **continuing their engagement** over a long-ish period of time (at least one year), generally putting in more time and effort than non-members.
 This doesn't have to mean contributing code - it can be assisting others in forums/issues, reviewing